-Just listing your different logos with no text will open up the possibility of it being used where it shouldn’t be used.
-If you for example have a logo variant in dark blue text, which should never be used on the green, due to color clash, it needs to be stated so in the brand guidelines.
-Knowing how and where to use brand colors makes the brand look more professional and visually pleasing.
-Keeping design consistent will also help with brand recognition.
+Just listing your different logos with no instructions will open up the possibility of them being misused.
+For example, if you have a logo variant in dark blue text, which should never be used on a green surface due to color clash or other design issues, it needs to be stated clearly in the brand guidelines.
+Knowing how and where to use certain brand colors makes the brand look more professional and visually pleasing.
+Keeping design consistent will also help with brand recognition and brand trust.

 Brand consistency is the key ingredient in building trust.
-If the design or visual elements are not explained and enforced with specific guidelines, the chances of inconsistencies become higher.
+If the design or visual elements are not explained and enforced with specific guidelines, the chances of inconsistencies increase.
 Giving the audience what they expect from the brand in visual and design elements, lets them know and trust what the brand is communicating.
 Suddenly changing the visual elements will throw the audience off, and make them question the credibility of that specific ad, poster, or other branded element that is not in line with the usual brand communications.

 When you speak for your brand, you speak as a personified version of your brand.
-Having voice and tone and what language in your brand guide will help the person writing or speaking on behalf of your brand stay consistent with the brand personality.
+Having a clearly specified tone of voice in your brand guide will help the person writing or speaking on behalf of your brand stay consistent with the brand personality.